-Special case: With two Verbs combined – Either before the first or attached after the second
+With two verbs combined – Either before the first or attached after the second

-In the case where there are 2 verbs combined as a “team”, with the second verb’s form being Infinitive or Gerundio, we have the freedom to choose.
+In the case of 2 verbs combined as a “team”, with the second verb being in the Infinitive or Gerundio, we have the freedom to choose.

-We can either place the pronouns before the first verb, or attached at the end of the second one.
+We can either place the object pronouns before the first verb, or attached at the end of the second verb: